 Players, managers, and raucous soccer fans rarely dispute FIFA football handball rules in a quiet manner.
 A dodgy penalty decision never results in a calm and noiseless reaction from the stands.

-A ball which is first kicked and then hits a player's hand or arm is not ruled as ball handling.
-The referee must use judgment to decide whether the handball ball was accidental contact.
+A ball which is first kicked, and then hits a player's hand or arm, is rarely ruled as ball handling.
+The referee must use good judgment to decide whether the handball ball was accidental contact.

-Instead, the goalie must use his feet to pass it to a player or boot it forwards.
+Instead, the goalie must use their feet to pass the ball to one of their players, or boot it forwards.
 An indirect kick from the point of the infraction will occur if the keeper breaches the soccer back-pass rule.

 As a rule, a direct free kick results from a contact foul or a handling misconduct.
 Most of the other football rules' infringements result in indirect free kicks.
 In soccer, a football penalty kick gets awarded if an outfield player from the defending team handles it within their own goal area.